Deucravacitinib

 Deucravacitinib was approved for medical use in the United States in September 2022, and in Australia in December 2022.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Deucravacitinib is indicated for the treatment of adults with moderate-to-severe plaque psoriasis.

 Mechanism of action

 It acts as a highly selective allosteric inhibitor of non-receptor tyrosine-protein kinase 2 (TYK2).

 Molecule design

 The chemical structure of deucravacitinib contains a methyl amide in which all three hydrogen atoms are replaced by deuterium.

 Society and culture

 Legal status

-On 26 January 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Sotyktu, intended for the treatment of moderate to severe psoriasis.
+In January 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Sotyktu, intended for the treatment of moderate to severe psoriasis.
 The applicant for this medicinal product is Bristol-Myers Squibb Pharma EEIG.
+Deucravacitinib was approved for medical use in the European Union in March 2023.